 In the summer, they staged open air speaking and debate on Parliament Hill and Hampstead Heath on Sunday afternoons.
-One debate took place in 'a particularly high wind on Hampstead Heath', and the lecture was delivered by Drawbridge from 'the box seat of a Cyprian Drawbridge, in a photograph from 1909.

-brake', an open, horse-drawn carriage.
+One debate took place in 'a particularly high wind on Hampstead Heath', and the lecture was delivered by Drawbridge from 'the box seat of a brake', an open, horse-drawn carriage.
 The journalist reporting these details observed that 'It was fine to watch the interest of the crowd, their quickness in seizing points, their eager response to any telling home-thrust.'